escobard/blockchains-nd/part4/project5/README.md

 ## Installation and usage

-1) Navigate to the `/smart_contracts` folder
+1) Navigate to the `/` parent directory.
-2) Run `npm install` to install dependencies, `truffle` must be installed `globally`
-3) Navigate to the parent directory.
+2) Navigate to the parent directory.
-5) Open the index.html file with Chrome.
+3) Open the index.html file with Chrome.
-6) Navigate to this file `./README.md`.
-7) Use the transaction hash, tokenId, contractAddress, and contract hash provided to look up the star.
+4)
 8) Create your own star by filling out the form.

 ## Testing